 If your children move back in with you, keep contributing the same amount to your retirement as you do now.
 Try to fund their needs out of your normal budget or cash savings — and avoid withdrawing or taking loans from your retirement account.
 You don’t want to delay your retirement and work longer than you planned.

 Encourage good financial habits in your children

-And if you’re subsidizing your child’s living expenses, he or she can skip purchasing those “must-have” luxuries.
+If you’re subsidizing your child’s living expenses, he or she can skip purchasing those “must-have” luxuries.

 Make your wishes known

-You are determined to not let anything stop you from enjoying your empty nest – once again.
+You are determined to not let anything stop you from enjoying your empty nest once again.
 However, unforeseen events can happen at any time.